mlco2/codecarbon/carbonserver/tests/TESTING.md

 ### Domain logic
 To test the interface exposed by entities, in memory repositories can be used to isolate the domain logic from technical implementation.
-Current entites tests are located in tests/infra/repositories
+Current entities tests are located in tests/infra/repositories

 ### Infrastructure